brianglass/anastasis/files/17_january.md

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Hail, prince of ascetics and their undefeated champion, for cutting out the roots of the passions and withstanding the assaults of the demons, you triumphed over their enfeeblements and their soul-destroying error.
 You displayed the unconquerable power of the Saviour’s Cross.
 Clothed in it you conquered all those who reject Christ’s divine manifestation through flesh.
 Implore him to grant our souls his great mercy.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt;color:red;mso-bidi-font-style:italic">Verse: </span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Precious in the sight of the Lord is the death of his holy one.<a href="#_ftn4" id="_ftnref4"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[4]</span></a></span>
+mso-bidi-font-size:10.0pt;color:red;mso-bidi-font-style:italic">Verse: </span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Precious in the sight of the Lord is the death of his holy one.<a href="#_ftn4" id="_ftnref4">[4]</a></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Hail, Antony, companion of the angelic choirs in the highest, for you truly lived their way of life on earth, practising virtue, and you appeared as a pure unsullied mirror, reflecting the dazzling lightning flashes of the Holy Spirit, all-happy Father.
 And so you were illumined and saw what was to come, foretelling all things, initiated by the divine light of Christ’s manifestation.
 Implore him to grant our souls his great mercy.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt;color:red;mso-bidi-font-style:italic">Verse: </span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Blessed the man who fears the Lord, he will delight greatly in his commandments<a href="#_ftn5" id="_ftnref5"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[5]</span></a>.</span>
+mso-bidi-font-size:10.0pt;color:red;mso-bidi-font-style:italic">Verse: </span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Blessed the man who fears the Lord, he will delight greatly in his commandments<a href="#_ftn5" id="_ftnref5">[5]</a>.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Established by virtues, you became a pillar formed of light and an overshadowing cloud for those in the desert, leading those who see God from earth to heaven.
-With the staff of the Cross you divided the sea of the passions, while by routing the spiritual Amalek you found the unimpeded ascent to heaven, O blessed of God, and an unsullied lot with the Bodiless Powers, as you stand with greatest joy before the throne of Christ, implore him to grant our souls his great mercy<a href="#_ftn6" id="_ftnref6"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[6]</span></a>.</span>
+With the staff of the Cross you divided the sea of the passions, while by routing the spiritual Amalek you found the unimpeded ascent to heaven, O blessed of God, and an unsullied lot with the Bodiless Powers, as you stand with greatest joy before the throne of Christ, implore him to grant our souls his great mercy<a href="#_ftn6" id="_ftnref6">[6]</a>.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-style:normal">Glory.<span style="color:red;mso-bidi-font-style:italic"> Tone 8.
 By Sykeotes.</span></span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt"></span>